defencedigital/moduk-service-manual/src/content/write-a-blog-post-for-Defence-Digital.md

 - creating and editing blog posts
 - evaluating your blog post’s performance

+### Be careful what you write

+Anyone can read your blog post online.
+Make sure it does not include anything that could risk the safety or reputation of anyone in Defence.

+It helps to read your draft as if you are someone outside Defence.

 ### Tell your story well

 Think about the story you want to tell.
 Which points are the most interesting for your readers?
 For example, instead of describing how you organised a workshop describe what you discovered.